davelively14/connect_four_loft/README.md

 ## Approach

+### Team

+I recognize that having not worked professionally on a development team is a weakness on my resume.
+In order to simulate working on a team, I managed this projects via GitHub.
+I created milestones for each level (1-3 and Boss), issues for key features in each milestone, submitted pull requests for branches that fixed those issues, and then merged them from GitHub to close the issues.

+Additionally, I attempted to maintain consistent convention across the board.
+Semicolons (JS), single quotes (JS), spacing, line breaks, directory structure, etc. were all maintained throughout.

+I understand this is just a small portion of working on a team, but I believe I simulated it as much as one can when working independently.

+### Architecture

 I opted to utilize Elixir's umbrella project capabilities in order to manage the complexities of what essentially are three different applications: a command line interface, a web interface, and the game itself.
 Umbrella projects are an effective method for combining Elixir applications* that share common dependencies.
 While these applications are not completely decoupled, they are so loosely coupled that they can easily be split out into their standalone applications.

-<h5><small>* Elixir inherited the term 'application' from erlang.
-I realize that these 'applications' function more like what is commonly referred to as a library.</small></h5>
+<small>* Elixir inherited the term 'application' from erlang.
+I realize that these 'applications' function more like what is commonly referred to as a library.</small>

+## Implementation

 ### The Game